Bible Book of Daniel, Part 1 - Introduction & Chapter 1

 Even Paul in the New Testament knew there was something not quite right already at that time, working against God’s people:

 “For the mystery of iniquity doth already work: only he who now letteth will let, until he be taken out of the way.” – 2 Thessalonians 2:7

-However, the good news is that it is possible to ‘de-code’ these symbols to begin to identify the true meanings.
+However, the good news is that it is possible to ‘de-code’ these symbols to identify their true meanings.

 Early Jewish and Christian believers in the Old and New Testament knew this and were generally more familiar with scripture and how this will interpret itself as a whole book.

 I have therefore come up with a Symbols Check List which you can access here.

 This basically takes the main symbols in Daniel and identifies places elsewhere in scripture where they are also mentioned and identified as being what they are.
 Most scholars will accept these as being the case.

 Daniel and his friends were offered good food in Babylon whilst on their 3-year university induction: